Boltie/PassGen/README.md

 You can execute `passgen.py` and provide arguments for the count, length, character sets and whether to accept repeating characters.
 The password strings will then be printed to the console/terminal.

 # Console/Terminal Arguments
-`-ar` Denotes repeating characters allowed.
-No need to provide anything else.

 `-c [int]` Provide an integer to denote the number of passwords you would like returned.

+`-e` Denotes that the calculated entropy of the generated password should also be printed.

 `-l [int]` Provide an integer to denote the length of generated passwords.

+`-r` Denotes repeating characters allowed.
+No need to provide anything else.

 `-s [string]` Provide a string containing only 0's or 1's to flag which sets to utilise.
 Set order = lower/upper/digit/punctuation.
 By default, all sets are enabled (e.g. `-s 1111`).